 Audio is a very important part of a successful animation but can often be the part that people forget to allocate sufficient budget to.

 A professional voiceover is a must - Brian from marketing might tread the boards at the local am-dram society at the weekends but his recording on his iPhone in the broom cupboard won’t cut the mustard.
 I have contacts with professional voiceover artists and agencies and will be able to source you with shortlist of possible candidates.
-Voiceover artists more than often have the equipment and the chops to record themselves, and you’re usually able to supervise a recording session over Skype.
+Voiceover artists more than often have the equipment and the ability to record themselves, and you’re usually able to supervise a recording session over Skype.

 Music broadly falls into three categories - stock / library music, licensed music or custom music.